Manasi2001/UEF-Robotics-XR-Turtle-Voice-Bot-Project/README.md

 KMeans clustering based 88.19% accurate (but recording device dependent) model.

+<br><br>

-** It is important to note that in order to execute the files, some paths might to be change according to the file location.
+** *It is important to note that in order to execute the files, some paths might to be change according to the file location.*